Program Description

 - Two letters of professional recommendation

-- Please include references’ name, title, phone number, and email.
+- Please include name, title, phone number, and email for each reference.

-- References should speak to your clinical readiness, clinical awareness, and personal character.
+- References should speak to your clinical readiness, clinical and/or chaplaincy skills and awareness, and personal character.

 - Only one reference can be from an SPU MFT faculty.

-- Current MFT students can opt to use references from their MFT application.
+- Current MFT graduate students can opt to use references from their MFT application.

 - Résumé

-- A current vita or résumé showing your education, relevant work or volunteer experiences, and references.
+- A current vita or résumé showing your education, relevant work or volunteer experiences, and names of references.
+Your experiences should be Clinical/MDiv related

 - Personal statement three to four pages, typed, and double-spaced.
 It should address:

-- Your career goals related to mental health, or patient & family care related to fertility, health, and/or death.
+- Your career goals related to mental health, or patient & family care related to health, illness, infertility, aging, grief, and/or death.

 - Personal interest in the Medical Family Therapy program.